Hausdorff-type metric geometry of the space of Cauchy hypersurfaces

-In particular, Lorentzian manifolds, even with metrics of low regularity (see \cite[Theorem 5.12]{KS18}), give rise to Lorentzian length space.
+In particular, Lorentzian manifolds, even with metrics of low regularity (see \cite[Theorem~5.12]{KS18}), give rise to a Lorentzian length space.
 However, (strong) regular localizability only holds if they are sufficiently smooth; cf.~\cite[Example 3.24]{KS18}.
 We refer to a Lorentzian length space in the sense of Kunzinger--Sämann as a \emph{KS-Lorentzian length space} in the following.

-By timelike path-connectedness and localizability, every point of a KS-Lorentzian length space is the midpoint of a timelike curve.
-In particular, its chronological boundary is empty.
+By timelike path-connectedness and localizability (see \cite[Definition~3.16 (ii)]{KS18}), every point of a KS-Lorentzian length space is the midpoint of a timelike curve.
+In particular, its chronological boundary is empty and $X$ coincides with its chronological convex hull, i.e.~$X=I(X) \coloneqq I^+(X) \cap I^-(X)$.
 A KS-Lorentzian length space is globally hyperbolic if and only if it is causal and all its causal diamonds are compact; see \cite[Corollary~3.8]{Mi23}.
 If $(X,\ell,\rho)$ is a globally hyperbolic KS-Lorentzian length space with Lorentzian distance $d$ and causal relation $J$, then $(X,d)$ is a BMS-Lorentzian length space with $J_d=J$.
 Indeed, every globally hyperbolic KS-Lorentzian length space is geodesic and has a finite, continuous Lorentzian distance; see \cite[Theorem 3.28 and 3.30]{KS18}.